m-kupiec/compendium-javascript/README.md

 Comparison operation returns a boolean

-Strings are compared in Unicode order
+Strings are compared according to the UTF-16 order

 Values of different types are compared after being converted to numbers - this also applies to regular equality check operator `==` with the exceptions:
 - `null == undefined` is true